SiliconLabs/peripheral_examples/series2/pdm/pdm_stereo_interrupt/readme.txt

 using the PDM interface.
 An interrupt is triggered when there is valid data in the PDM's hardware FIFO.
 The interrupt handler reads and translates the raw PCM data from the FIFO into left and right stereo audio PCM data.
-The device enters EM1 when when the CPU isn't busy.
+The device enters EM1 when the CPU isn't busy.

 How To Test:
 1. Build the project and download it to the Thunderboard